MassAtLeeds/MassAtLeeds.github.io/_posts/2014-04-11-publishing-with-gitHub-pages.md

 All GitHub pages are pre-processed by [Jekyll](http://en.wikipedia.org/wiki/Jekyll_%28software%29), a static website system.
 This is not the place to describe Jekyll: check out their excellent home page, tutorials and try it.

 To sum-up Jekyll, it allows you to build a website in the normal way with html or intelligently, using the [`_config.yml` file](https://github.com/MassAtLeeds/MassAtLeeds.github.io/blob/master/_config.yml) and markdown (.md) files.
-In fact, this post is [simply a .md file placed in MassAtLeeds.github.io](
+In fact, this post is [simply a .md file placed in MassAtLeeds.github.io](https://github.com/MassAtLeeds/MassAtLeeds.github.io/blob/master/_posts/2014-04-11-publishing-with-gitHub-pages.md)!

-## Jekyll - a static website builder

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.
+## prose.io

+Another useful thing about GitHub that not everyone knows is that it has a diverse plugin 'ecosystem'.
+Third parties can gain access your accout and do [useful things like create online mass-editable maps](http://robinlovelace.net/maps/2013/11/16/mapping-for-the-masses.html) via geojson.io.
+Another useful plugin which makes adding content to GitHub pages even easier, is [prose.io](http://prose.io/).
+This, and the entire processes of publishing collaborative content using GitHub is described in the video below.

+<iframe width="420" height="315" src="//www.youtube.com/embed/Dv2ZUvH-pho" frameborder="0" allowfullscreen></iframe>

+## Conclusion

+Git frequently amazes new users with its capabilities.
+GitHub is the online extension of this that can provide what feels like superpowers to the collaborative coder.
+Clearly this is useful to programmers and makes it easier than ever to contribute to and produce digital content available to anyone.
+It also has great potential to help academics, sometimes accused of sitting in [ivory towers](http://www.theguardian.com/commentisfree/2012/may/07/academics-cant-answer-criticism-analysis), engage with wider online communities and make their work and reproducible results available to the public.